donkuri/learn-mathematics/index.md

 ### Galois Theory

 Galois theory is arguably the heart of abstract algebra and in large parts its catalyst, at least when it comes to groups and fields.
 It is a beautiful theory with a master theorem.
-My favorite place to read about it is here:
+If you have taken a graduate algebra class, you probably already saw the subject though.
+If you havent, here is my favorite place to read about it:

 **[Fields and Galois Theory](https://www.jmilne.org/math/CourseNotes/ft.html)**, *J.S.
 Milne*